PowerSheetco/powersheetco.github.io/privacy-policy.md

 ### Newsletter

-We may ask the following information about you for the newsletter (please keep in mind that any bit of it is optional):
 * Your email
 * Your Upwork profile URL - used for analytics and sending our own job offers to suitable freelancers
 * Consent to receive news and announcement emails